IntelLabs/networkgym/_sources/tutorials/customizing_observation_and_reward.md

 ---

 # Customizing Observation and Reward

-You have the flexibility to tailor the observation and reward functions to suit your experimentation goals within the environments we offer.
-To illustrate, we present a comprehensive example of network statistics measurement.
-The observation and reward functions can be constructed utilizing this information.
+Personalizing the observation and reward functions to match your experimental goals is achievable within the provided environments.
+Within the `Adapter` class for each environment, both the `get_observation` and `get_reward` functions take a network statistics measurement as input.
+An illustration of such a network statistics measurement is provided below:

 ```python
       cid direction end_ts group             name start_ts          user                                              value